 These regulations may be cited as the Motor Vehicle Drivers Instructors Regulations 1964 1.

-2. Interpretation
+2. Terms used

 In these regulations, unless the contrary intention appears —

 axle means the axis of rotation of any of the wheels on which a vehicle is or may be driven, regardless of whether the wheel is power driven or freely rotating and regardless of the number of wheels rotating on that axis, and if 2 or more wheels have substantially the same axis of rotation, or intersecting axes of rotation, when the vehicle is being driven in a straight line those wheels are to be regarded as being on the same axle;